MicrosoftDocs/cloud-adoption-framework/docs/govern/monitor-cloud-governance.md

 - *Monitor policies on cloud operations.* Use Azure Policy to track compliance with governance policies that apply to operations.

-- *Monitor logs and metrics.* Analyze [logs](/azure/azure-monitor/logs/log-analytics-overview) and [metrics](/azure/azure-monitor/essentials/analyze-metrics) across cloud environments to track [availability](/azure/azure-monitor/app/availability-overview) and [performance](/azure/azure-monitor/app/failures-and-performance-views).
+- *Monitor logs and metrics.* To track [availability](/azure/azure-monitor/app/availability-overview) and [performance](/azure/azure-monitor/app/failures-and-performance-views), analyze [logs](/azure/azure-monitor/logs/log-analytics-overview) and [metrics](/azure/azure-monitor/essentials/analyze-metrics) across cloud environments.

 - *Monitor resource optimization.* [Use Azure Advisor](/azure/advisor/advisor-overview#what-is-advisor) to monitor Azure resources for reliability, security, operational excellence, performance, and cost.
 [Set alerts](/azure/advisor/advisor-alerts-portal) for any new Advisor recommendations.